Bare Metal Task Scheduler: ARM Cortex M4 (STM32F407)

-Just to test out the scheduler implementation, i wrote 4 tasks which blink LEDs at different rates (1s, 500ms, 250ms, 125ms).
-There's also an idle task that runs when everyone else is blocked.
-A SysTick interrupt fires at 1kHz and that's what drives the whole scheduling.
-PendSV does the actual context switch.
+To test the scheduler, I wrote 4 tasks that blink LEDs at different rates (1s, 500ms, 250ms, 125ms).
+There's also an idle task that runs when all other tasks are blocked, so the CPU always has something to execute.
+A SysTick interrupt fires at 1kHz and drives the scheduling decisions.
+The actual context switch is handled by PendSV, which we'll get into later.

 Implementation Details